We were ready for another day of blue skies and Danish hospitality as we rode our ship’s shuttle into Old Town Copenhagen to set off on our own.

 The real crown jewel of Rosenborg is the Rosenborg Castle Gardens, the oldest park in central Copenhagen.
 Lovely wide walking paths lined with beautifully cared-for trees offer a charming, peaceful ambiance.
 It’s a popular place for locals, and like everywhere we visited in Copenhagen, it’s impeccably clean.

 We headed back into the winding, cobblestone streets of Old Town to find A.C.
 Perch’s Thehandel, where I had made reservations for lunch.
 (Tea & Coffee Shops Around the World.)
 As we rounded a corner, the Changing of the Guard passed by on its way to Amalianborg Palace.
 The procession struck me as being understated and elegantly simple, almost as if it didn’t want to draw too much attention to itself.

 Our final stop before heading back to the ship was Christiansborg Palace.
 The Palace – also referred to as “Slot” – is the seat of the Danish Parliament and Supreme Court and is used by the monarchy for royal receptions.
 As we wandered through the graceful and welcoming rooms, we once again felt as if we were the only ones there.

 We passed the Copenhagen Courthouse on our way to the shuttle.
 I later learned that the Danish translation on the building’s façade was, “With law the country shall be built.”

-That evening, my husband and I stood on the top deck of the Crystal Symphony as we watched Copenhagen fade into distance.
+That evening, Herb and I stood on the top deck of the Crystal Symphony as we watched Copenhagen fade into distance.
 There is always a convergence of emotions for me at the sail-away, with memories of one place needing to be put aside in anticipation of what lies ahead in the next port.
 But this time was a little different.
 Copenhagen is one of those cities that quickly and quietly gets under your skin.
 It’s not an easy place to say farvel.